InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 By adopting OSS development principles, companies are adopting:

--   Governance model with policies to manage their projects under a collaborative methodology
+-   Governance model with policies to self-manage their projects under a collaborative methodology

 -   Transparent communication channels to break silos

--   Meritocracy for developers, creating the “contributor role”
+-   Meritocracy, or do-cracy, for developers, who become engaged “contributors” (autonomous, willing to improve their skills and focused in project purpose)

 -   New roles for project managers, empowering their soft skills for people/community management